 ISEEK - A comprehensive site for exploring careers and educational choices in Minnesota.

 Job Choices magazines - Digital magazines published by National Association of Colleges and Employers

 ONET - Comprehensive information on attributes and characteristics of most occupations.

-www.insidecareerinfo.com/ - this is a searchable collection of hundreds of candid career reports written by "insiders," who are actually doing the job.
+Inside Career Info - A searchable collection of hundreds of candid career reports written by "insiders," who are actually doing the job.

 Career Services Center Research Book Lists